jina-ai/jina/README.md

 - [**Executor**](https://docs.jina.ai/fundamentals/executor/): Self-contained module to manipulate Documents.
 Typically, it is tasked with things like generating embeddings or indexing.
 Multiple Executors can be orchestrated to form a `Flow` to model your neural search application.
 - [**Flow**](https://docs.jina.ai/fundamentals/flow/): Orchestrates Executors into a Pipeline defining the Flow of Documents.
 It comes with a ready-to-use API to serve requests to the Flow.
 It also offers utility functions to generate Docker Compose and Kubernetes deployment configurations.

-Leveraging these three components, let's build an app that **finds similar images using ResNet50**.
+Leveraging these two components, let's build an app that **finds similar images using ResNet50**.

 ### Generate embeddings in an Executor